Central Management (ZL)

 photo: BMF/Wenzel

-Directorate General VI - Telecommunications, Post and Mining
+Directorate General VI - Mining

 Director General Andreas Reichhardt